yazz/VisualJS/README.md

-3) This is the default page that you see when you start Coils as a web app, so there should be a function which looks something like this:
+3) This is the default page that you see when you start AppShare as a web app, so there should be a function which looks something like this:

     (defn-ui-component     main-view   [app]

         (div nil
-            (h2 nil "Coils")
+            (h2 nil "AppShare")
             "Build webapps with Neo4j"))